MountZ1/mountwebframework/README.md

         res.json(await contacts);
   }
   ```

-  for more information you may want to check [this](https://kysely.dev/docs/category/examples)
+  for more information about query builder you may want to check [this](https://kysely.dev/docs/category/examples)

 ### Middleware
 for using middleware you just need to wrap the controller in you custom middleware